buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 On the character sheet, next to those resources, mark the die to use for the next roll.

-The Narrator might decide to track only common consumables in this manner and not premium ones.
+The Game Master might decide to track only common consumables in this manner and not premium ones.

 ## Adventures in OBSS